 As the result of the implementation of the FASB interpretation ASC 740-10, Accounting for Uncertainty in Income Taxes - An Interpretation of ASC 740, the Company recognized no material adjustments to unrecognized tax benefits.
-At the adoption date of July 1, 2007, and as of June 30, 2010, the Company has no unrecognized tax benefits.
+As of June 30, 2011 and 2010, the Company has no unrecognized tax benefits.

 The Company recognizes interest and penalties related to uncertain tax positions, if any, in general and administrative expense.
-As of June 30, 2010, the Company has not recorded any provision for accrued interest and penalties related to uncertain tax positions.
+As of June 30, 2011, the Company has not recorded any provision for accrued interest and penalties related to uncertain tax positions.

-By statute, tax years ending June 30, 2010, 2009, 2008, and 2007 remain open to examination by the major taxing jurisdictions to which the Company is subject.
+By statute, tax years ending June 30, 2011 and 2010 remain open to examination by the major taxing jurisdictions to which the Company is subject.